Choosing Mediation 3

 Family disputes are often anchored in issues that arose in childhood, whether it is sibling rivalry, how one parent favored one child over another, or any one of the many facets of family drama that every family has.

 In his experience, the disputes over money become much easier to solve once the family addresses the emotional issues that caused the breakdown in the first place.
-Dheeraj gained first-hand experience in dealing with disputes within his own family.
+Dhiiraj gained first-hand experience in dealing with disputes within his own family.
 That gave him an inside perspective on the emotional issues that are at play when a family tries to resolve issues that have been festering for decades.

-If you are looking for a way to resolve your dispute while saving the family relationships with one another, call 626-689-2407 or send us an email to set up an preliminary consultation with Dheeraj.
+If you are looking for a way to resolve your dispute while saving the family relationships with one another, call 626-689-2407 or send us an email to set up an preliminary consultation with Dhiiraj.